-- · create the conservation areas of the future - · introduce local design standards applicable for all new developments - · allocate land for small housing developments which local people can afford - · provide bungalows and small family housing - · support sustainable phased growth which will support our shops and services in consultancy
+- allocate land for small housing developments which local people can allord - provide bungalows and small family housing - support sustainable phased growth which will support our shops and services in consultancy

-- 1. Provide a suitable mix of homes to serve existing and potential residents of Ilminster, including homes for local families, affordable homes and older residents; - 2.
-Allocate sustainable sites for a suitable number of new homes, including self-build, which have good access to the countryside and town centre, in order to support our shops and services and promote walking and well-being. - 3.
-Ensure that all new homes achieve the highest standards of design, suitable for their occupants, in particular, by providing well laid out developments, with suitable levels of parking and bungalows which reflect the character and appearance of Ilminster and generate a proportion of their own energy needs on
+Provide a suitable mix of homes to serve existing and potential residents of Ilminster, including homes for local families, affordable homes and older residents;

+Allocate sustainable sites for a suitable number of new homes, including self-build, which have good access to the countryside and town centre, in order to support our shops and services and promote walking and well-being.

+3. Ensure that all new homes achieve the highest standards of design, suitable for their occupants, in particular, by providing well laid out developments, with suitable levels of parking and bungalows which reflect the character and appearance of llminster and generate a proportion of their own energy needs on site.